jamesgober/PHP-Logger/README.md

 ```

 With Logger, developers can implement structured, customizable logging without sacrificing speed or reliability.
 Whether for debugging, monitoring, or auditing, Logger provides the tools to keep your application running smoothly.
+Includes runtime configuration, multiple handlers (e.g., file, syslog), and uses fault-tolerant mechanisms to handle errors gracefully.

+Logger is a high-performance PHP extension for flexible logging without the overhead.
+Follows the PSR-3 logger standards, and supports the standardized levels like DEBUG, INFO, WARNING, and CRITICAL.